sRassmann/YODA/README.md

 ```

 ## Preprocessing
-Our preprocessing pipeline consists of registration & resampling followed by segmentation.
+Our preprocessing pipeline consists of registration & resampling, followed by segmentation.
 We used the following tools for this purpose:

 ### FreeSurfer